BranniganLab/nougat/README.md

 - z0: the _actual_ interface between z1 and z2 lipid tails; classically assumed to be equal to z+, but not always the case!

 ###  Run nougat.py
-An example script _examples/example.py_ has been provided to demonstrat how nougat.py can be used.
+An example script _examples/example.py_ has been provided to demonstrate how nougat.py can be used.
 You can also view the class diagram in the _python_ folder to learn more.

 ### Explore your results!